 My 4:00 pm bus arrived at 4:05 pm, so they do arrive on time, and we left by 4:10 pm.
 Once you’re on the bus, you can let the driver know which hotel or hostel you are staying at in El Valle and they are usually helpful with letting you know where to get off.
 The journey is approximately 2.5 hours with little traffic or 3 hours if you leave at 4 pm rush hour as I did.

 Take the Interamerican Highway outside of Panama City for approximately 90km and take a right at the Delta Gas Station a little past San Carlos.
 From here El Valle is about 28 km.
 If you have Waze or Google Maps on your phone that works well for arriving at most of the hotels and hostels within El Valle.

-El Macho Waterfall: Walk across the suspension rope bridge for a fantastic view of Choro El Macho, the largest waterfall within El Valle.
-You won’t be able to swim in the falls, but the quick hike and view are worth it. $5 entrance fee.
+El Macho Waterfall: Walk across the suspension rope bridge for a fantastic view of Chorro El Macho, the largest waterfall within El Valle.
+You won’t be able to swim in the falls, but there is a natural swimming on the trail that allows swimming. $5 entrance fee.

 Las Mozas Waterfalls: Walk along the Anton River to the smaller Las Mozas Waterfalls where you can then go swimming. $1 entrance fee.

 Caminando El Valle: This tour company can take you to some of the hard to access waterfalls and swimming holes like the beautiful pozo azul.
 Book a tour with them here.

 The Golden Frog Hike: Stop by The Golden Frog Inn and have one of the staff members show you the entry of the path.
 This is an easier hike to do, and it has a beautiful view of the town at the end.